mahdi-mey/BMI-Calculator/README.md

    This feature helps users quickly identify their weight category based on their calculated BMI.

+## How to Use

+1. Open the BMI calculator web page.
+2. Enter your weight in the provided input field.
+3. Enter your height in the provided input field.
+4. Click the "Calculate" button.
+5. The calculated BMI value will be displayed, along with an H1 tag indicating your weight status using color-coded labels.

 ## Technologies Used

 The BMI calculator project is built using the following technologies: